Divyansh-Atri/AAD-project-/Quantum_Random_Number_Generator/README.md

 ```
 Requirements: Python 3, qiskit, qiskit-ibm-runtime, and an IBM Quantum API token configured as per your environment.

+### Note:
+The script currently contains an `API_TOKEN` constant in the file fetch_ibm_bits.py.
+Replace it with your IBM quantum token before running.

 ## Comparing Algorithms

 ### Run All Algorithms